The Essential/Non-Essential Doctrine Debacle

 As the above references clearly show, fellowship between believers is never commanded.
 (Indeed, the verb form is never used in a positive, imperative context, such as "Have fellowship with one another!")

 Unity is the source of fellowship; in the absence of true unity, true fellowship is impossible.
-Without doctrinal unity, any so-called "fellowship" is nothing more than a sham: fellowship is a guaranteed failure as an intended substitute for doctrinal unity, though most conservative, evangelical "churches" continue to remain woefully and willingly ignorant of this simple, Bible fact.
+Without doctrinal unity, any so-called "fellowship" is nothing more than a sham: fellowship is a guaranteed failure if intended as a substitute for doctrinal unity.
+It is apparent that most conservative, evangelical "churches" continue to remain woefully and willingly ignorant of this simple, Bible fact.